lacoperon/greedy_paths/README.md

-*NOTES ON THIS (Jan 18th)*: Do runs for same n with different dimension, see if the distribution of path lengths is different/more broad/narrow.
+*NOTES ON THIS (Jan 18th)*: Do runs for same n with different dimension, see if the distribution of path lengths is different/more broad/narrow.d
-TEST THIS!!!

  ALSO, for the graphs, don't we want the bars to be boostrapped std dev of the actual run average length, as opposed to the std dev of the paths for one particular run?